Ekka (film)

 Ekka is a 2025 Indian Kannada-language action drama film directed by Rohit Padaki and produced jointly by PRK Productions in association with Jayanna Films and KRG Studios.
 The film stars Yuva Rajkumar, Sanjana Anand and Sampada Hulivana, while Aditya, Atul Kulkarni, Shruti play supporting roles.
 The music was composed by Charan Raj, while the cinematography and editing were handled by Satya Hegde and Deepu S. Kumar respectively.

-Ekka was released on 18 July 2025 and registered biggest opening among Kannada films of the year.
-But Kantara chapter 1 dethroned it by becoming highest grossing kannada movie of 2025 with 102cr+ gross in just 2 days.
+Ekka was released on 18 July 2025 and registered the biggest opening among Kannada films of the year at that time with around 1-1.5cr opening.

-The film received mixed to positive review from critics, with the screenplay receiving criticism.

 Premise

 A rural thug from Parvathipura, Mutthu, gets entangled in a whirlwind of unanticipated challenges in the Bengaluru underworld when he sets out to seek vengeance on his friend, Ramesh, after he betrayed him.

 Production

 Pre-production

 The production team PRK Productions, KRG Studios and Jayanna Films announced the title of Yuva Rajkumar's second film as Ekka on 1 November 2024 which also marked the Karnataka Rajyotsava day.
 It was revealed that it would be directed by Rohit Padaki of Dayavittu Gamanisi and Rathnan Prapancha fame and music will be composed by Charan Raj.
 Bollywood actor Atul Kulkarni was confirmed to be a part of the cast during November end, marking his return to Kannada cinema after three years.
 Actor Aditya was also reported to be part of the cast and he would play the role of a cop.
 A teaser of was released in April 2025, where the official cast and crew of the film was revealed.
 Yuva Rajkumar expressed that the looks in the teaser is inspired by Puneeth Rajkumar's look in Jackie, however there will be no other similarities.
 Sampada and Sanjana Anand were reported to be part of the female lead cast, which was later confirmed by the team.